DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 get the city back for the subculture they represented.
-The organizers called themselves De Vrije Ruimte [open space], and among them were the eventual founders of Urban Resort: Hessel Dokkum, Eric Duivenvoorden, Hay Schoolmeesters, Jaap Draaisma, Fred Stammeshaus and Hein de Haan.
+The organizers called themselves De Vrije Ruimte [open space], and among them were the eventual founders of Urban Resort: Hessel Dokkum, Eric Duivenvoorden, Hay Schoolmeesters, Jaap Draaisma, Fred Stammeshaus, Hein de Haan, and Ben Kremer.
 When the organizers criticized the city's ongoing attempts to set up art factories, alderman Duco Stadig challenged them to set up their own space.
 During this evening, the idea of finding an empty building and